Everything you need to know about executive search

 Key Search has worked with some of the fastest-growing start-ups in the world and helped companies succeed in a number of sectors including eCommerce, Consumer, Digital Health, Fintech, and Hospitality Tech.

-Led by Founder Franziska Palumbo-Seidel and Directors Mara Vouleli, Delano Brand and Weronika Oesterreicher, we maintain a network comprising thousands of skilled, experienced executive professionals.
+Led by Founder Franziska Palumbo-Seidel and Directors Mara Vouleli, Delano Brand, Weronika Oesterreicher, David Bizer, Pawel Rogalski, Rani Verschoor and Leonie Hammer we maintain a network comprising thousands of skilled, experienced executive professionals.
 Our global reach and expertise in varied sectors uniquely positions us to find the talent organizations need.

 This timeline varies depending on the criteria involved, the number of viable candidates, and other key factors.
 From starting the search to successful completion Key Search aims to complete the hire within 12 weeks.
 Bear in mind, though, that it can take several weeks to build an impressive shortlist for a leadership position.
 You don’t want to rush such high-profile decisions!
 Key Search achieves more than 40 high-profile leadership placements per year.